-According to the EM&A Manual and EP requirements, stack monitoring are required during the commissioning and operation phase of the Project.
+According to the EM&A Manual and EP requirements, stack monitoring is required during the commissioning and operation phase of the Project.

-On-line monitoring (using continuous environmental monitoring system (CEMS) shall be carried out for the centralised air pollution unit (CAPCS), cogeneration units (CHP) and the ammonia stripping plant (ASP) during the commissioning and operation phase.
-The last calibration was carried out in September 2022.
+On-line monitoring using continuous environmental monitoring system (CEMS) shall be carried out for the Centralised Air Pollution Unit (CAPCS), cogeneration units (CHP) and the ammonia stripping plant (ASP) during the commissioning and operation phase.
+The most recent span calibrations for all CEMS systems were carried out from 26 to 28 September 2023.